dev-warrior777/monero-harness/README.md

 You should disable if attempting the manual offline cold signing using `monero-wallet-cli`

-You should also ctl-C charlie & charlie_view wallets
+You should also ctl-C charlie & charlie_view wallets for this

 ### Run